 Mindfulness is a practice that involves learning to bring your attention to your feelings, thoughts, and surroundings.
 By building skills in this area, you can become more aware of emotions like anger as they begin to arise, which can give you a better chance of learning to deal with your feelings before they escalate.
 For instance, one study found that mindfulness may correlate with a decrease in rumination which can lead to a decrease in aggression, and another concluded that mindfulness “is likely to be an effective intervention for the reduction of anger and aggressive driving”.

 Participate In Support Groups

-Speaking with others who have experienced similar challenges managing anger may help you learn new coping strategies and benefit from different perspectives regarding anger management.
-You can participate in anger management support groups online or in person.
-Depending on where you live, there may also be local organizations that can provide free anger management class sessions to teach anger management skills.
+Speaking with others who have experienced similar challenges in managing anger may help you learn new coping strategies and benefit from different perspectives regarding anger management.
+You can participate in anger management support groups online or in-person.
+Depending on where you live, there may also be local organizations that can provide anger management classes to teach anger management skills.
 You could also take advantage of online courses that allow you to learn anger management techniques on your own time.

 If you choose to seek the support of a therapist, in dealing with this emotion, the format you choose is typically up to you.
 Studies suggest that both in-person and online therapy sessions can offer similar benefits in most cases, so you can choose the one that feels right for you.
 If you’re interested in meeting with a trained professional from the comfort of your own home, looking into a virtual therapy platform like BetterHelp is one option.
 You can get matched with a licensed provider who you can speak with via phone, video call, and/or online chat.